sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_01_examine_settings_interface.md

     Switching to the Chat view is useful when you need to extend and manage a chat session that started in the Quick Chat window.

-    > [!TIP]
-    > The Quick Chat window is great for quick questions and simple tasks.
+    > **TIP**: The Quick Chat window is great for quick questions and simple tasks.
 However, if you want a more dedicated Chat environment, you should use the Chat view.
 The Chat view provides a more comprehensive interface for interacting with GitHub Copilot and includes features like chat history, file management, and more advanced options for managing your chat sessions.

 ### Explore the Inline Chat features